RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipse/README.md

 **Simple Debugging**

-You are going to look at some simple features inside the debugger.
+You will look at some simple features inside the debugger.
 Start by submitting the JCL job:

 1. In the Application Explorer view, expand the **jcl** folder in your project.
 2. Right-click **ZBNKSTMT.jcl** and select **Submit JCL to associated Server**.